luamfb/intro_x86-64/README.md

 a middle-level language?)

 Assembly has significant short-comings, though, and that's what ultimately led to the creation of high-level languages.
-Namely, assmebly
+Namely, assembly

 - isn't portable: code written for one processor won't necessarily work on a different one.
 Nowadays this may not be so much of an issue, since there's only half a dozen